Accepting Evolution Is More Important Than Understanding It

 Evolution and Religion

 Most who struggle with accepting evolution do so out of religious concerns.
-I have had many students come to me seeking answers that weigh on their souls: “If evolution is true, what does that mean about God?”
-“What does that mean about me?”
-“If I accept evolution, does that mean I’m not a Christian anymore?”
+I have had many students come to me seeking answers to questions that weigh on their souls.

-The religious-scientific struggle is not a new one, though it is primarily a problem only for Christians and Muslims.
-One of the earliest conflicts arose when the Catholic Church opposed heliocentric theory, first proposed by Nicolaus Copernicus in 1543 and later supported by Galileo Galilei, who was sentenced to life under house arrest for his heresy.
-Claims that the earth wasn’t the center of the universe not only contradicted particular scriptures that seemed to reference an earth-centric system, but also brought to question the relationship between Man and God: “If we are not at the center of His creation, who are we?”
+Though the religious-scientific struggle is not a new one, it is primarily a problem for Christians and Muslims.
+One of the earliest conflicts arose when the Catholic Church opposed heliocentric theory – the idea that the earth revolves around the sun.
+First proposed by Nicolaus Copernicus in 1543, it was later advocated for by Galileo Galilei who was convicted of heresy and sentenced to life under house arrest.
+Claims that the earth wasn’t the center of the universe not only contradicted particular scriptures that seemed to reference an earth-centric system, but also brought to question the relationship between Man and God:

-Eventually, most religious people came to terms with heliocentricism, with the Church officially apologizing to Galileo in 1992.
-Today, we can hardly understand the resistance of scriptural interpretation against scientific fact.
+Eventually, most religious people came to terms with heliocentrism; the Church officially apologized to Galileo in 1992, and today, we can hardly understand the resistance they felt.
 Most Christians today find no difficulty accepting their role as Children of God, even if humans aren’t at the literal physical center of His creation.
 They can accept that scripture written thousands of years ago, having undergone hundreds of translations, written for people with no understanding of science, can still be true without being factual.

 Christianity and Islam are facing similar struggles today, trying to understand evolution and the implications it may have in their relationship to God: “Who are we if we evolved?”
 And this is no small question to answer.